 Traditional marketing is still in the run.
 But today, you need to understand the world has gone technical.
 Technology has grown and is bringing business closer to your audience.

 Before investing in traditional marketing, consider these drawbacks of conventional marketing:

 Traditional marketing depends on promotional methods that lack updates.
 Once you execute a copy of the ad, you cannot update it.
 Whether it is a commercial ad or a static text print, you will have to replace your old copy with the new one.
 It may not seem like a big factor, but it makes a big difference in the long run.

 Let’s take the example of a magazine ad promoting your latest product.
 After a particular time, you make a major update to it.
 Now, can your same ad work?
 Of course not; it can put a massive dent in your marketing budget over time.

 The recurring costs in traditional marketing can prove to be a huge investment that may or may not give a good return.
 Your ad in the local newspaper will only be effective if it is seen by your target audience on the day it gets published.
 And what are your chances of that?

 If you want to reach out to them again, you need to create and run a new print ad campaign.
 Or when you create and distribute posters or fliers in your area, it’s an investment you are making for a one-time exposure.
-Compare that to content that you create on your website that can bring in target visitors for years to come at no additional cost.
+Compare that to content you create on your website that can bring in target visitors for years at no additional cost.

 3. Limited Customization Options: